Transition to Secondary School

 Applying for Secondary Schools

-You can apply for up to 4 schools, putting them in order of preference.
-It's in your best interests to list 4 schools.
+You can apply for up to 6 schools, putting them in order of preference.
 Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.

 It is important to check whether any of your chosen secondary schools require a Supplementary Form to be completed.
 This must be returned directly to the school being applied for.